Tay-Day/temporal-calhacks-demo/README.md

-# Conversion CalHacks Demo - Temporal
+# Conversion CalHacks Demo - EternalGameOfLife

-...
+This is a tutorial for using temporals signal system to implement the splatter functionality in the

 ## Requirements